nishkalavallabhi/nercoop2022/Notes.md

 - Random sampling and replacement within the train/dev/test sets (as a strong baseline).
 - Using sentences from other NER datasets, with similar entity type distribution within the sentence
 - Using entity linking.
 - Using simple masking approaches and data augmentation methods (e.g., nlpaug).

-TODO: Think of other ways of generating paraphrases or some such thing to change contexts
+- Paraphrasing with quillbot (manually)

 Test datasets:
 English: conll-03, wnut, multiconer, ontonotes (first 3 are open/free).